cmacfie/exjobb/exjobb.md

 The results were evaluated through initially three different filters, which were compared to the overall group, to see if there were any trends amongst certain groups.
 The groups that were filtered by were: 'People with more than 5 years experience in the industry', 'People who are developers within the industry' and 'People in companies with more than 200 employees'.
 The last filter with the larger companies was scrapped since the majority of all answers were from Qlik, and the controll group was therefor to small to compare with.
 ##### Software factors
 Overall, all but 3 factors scored a positive score, meaning that they are all factors are more often considered than not.
 The most important factor was 'The API has code examples', followed by the importance of an active community around the software, and thirdly that the API explainations were thorough.
 The least two important factors were 'The documentation has consistent language' and 'The release- and change notes are thorough'.
-This is an interesting find, since litterature highlights these to factors as being very important.
+This is an interesting find, since literature highlights these to factors as being very important.
 Many companies also spend a lot of resources to keep documentation up-to-date and release notes thorough.
 Here we see that most people, more often than not, do _not_ consider these factors.
+A potential explanation to this could be that the question is phrased so that it puts the emphasis on _try_ a new software, whereas these two factors may be only relevant in long term use of a software.

 For the more experienced users, the result differ some to the control group.
 They take less consideration to factors surrounding APIs, documentation and time to get started, and care more about pricing, cross-platform compatibility and the thoroughness of release notes.